Faded (Alan Walker song): Chart performance

 "Faded" became a worldwide commercial success upon its release, topping Norwegian, Finnish and Swedish singles charts, as well as entering the top 3 in the Danish singles chart.
 The song peaked at number one in more than ten countries and in the top 5 in more than 25 countries.

-It also charted in various countries including Australia, Austria, Belgium, Canada, France, Germany, Indonesia, Ireland, Italy, Latvia, Malaysia, the Netherlands, New Zealand, Switzerland, Spain, the United Kingdom, and the United States.
+In the United States, the song debuted at number 91 on the Billboard Hot 100 and peaked at number 80, becoming Walker's first chart entry on the Billboard Hot 100.
+It also ranked No. 4 on the Dance Club Songs chart and No. 7 on the Hot Dance/Electronic Songs chart.
+The Recording Industry Association of America (RIAA) certified his 3× Platinum for sales of 3 million copies.
+In the UK, it debuted at number 91 on the UK Singles Chart on 11 February 2016, and peaked at number 7.
+It peaked at number 2 on the UK Dance charts.
+The British Phonographic Industry (BPI) awarded him a 3× platinum certification for sales of over 1.8 million copies.

+In Walker's native Norway, the song reached number 19 in 2015, one week after its release.
+Two weeks later, it jumped to number one.
+In Germany, the song earned him the top spot on the Dance Chart for 13 weeks and the Airplay Chart for 2 weeks.
+The song was streamed 3.69 million times in one week, setting a new streaming record in Germany, beating Adele's "Hello" with 3.5 million streams.
+Bundesverband Musikindustrie (BVMI) certified 7× Gold for sales of 1.4 million.

+"Faded" topped the charts in several countries around the world, including Austria, Belgium, Czech Republic, Finland, France, Hungary, Italy, Latvia, Norway, Poland, Portugal, Russia, Slovakia, Spain, Sweden, and Switzerland. obtained.
+She has received several certifications around the world, including 11× platinum in Sweden, double diamond in Poland, 7× platinum in Italy, and quadruple platinum in Australia and Spain.
 It also reached number one on the Shazam Worldwide Top 100 Popular Songs in February 2016, and by March 2016, had become the world's most Shazamed song.

-Its music video on YouTube reached 1 billion views on 26 March 2017, and has received over 3 billion views to date, making it the 22nd most viewed YouTube video.
-It is also the 8th most liked YouTube video with over 26 million likes.

 Live performances

 Several female vocalists have performed the song live: Iselin Solheim, the original vocalist on the recording, Ingrid Helene Håvik (vocalist of Highasakite), Tove Styrke, Alexandra Rotan, Angelina Jordan, Zara Larsson and Torine Michelle.

-On 4 November 2017 Alan Walker performed the song live with Against the Current at the 2017 League of Legends World Championship closing ceremony in Beijing.
+On February 27, 2016, she debuted her live performance of "Faded" with Iselin Solheim at the X Games in Oslo.
+On 4 November 2017, Alan Walker performed the song live with Against the Current at the 2017 League of Legends World Championship closing ceremony in Beijing.